prashantk81/prashantk81/README.md

 ### Hi there 👋 I'm Prashant Kumar
-Currently, I'm pursuing a Master's in Computer Science and Engineering from IIIT, Hyderabad and I am passionate about learning new technology to solve real-world problems.
+Currently, pursuing Master's in Computer Science and Engineering from IIIT, Hyderabad.
+I am passionate about learning new technology to solve real-world problems.
 My main focus is on web development, Machine Learning, and improving coding skills.

 ## 🔧 Skills